-- 4.4.2 A Quarter 1 Treasury Report This provides details of the actual prudential and treasury indicators for the first quarter of 2024-25. - 4.4.3 A Mid-Year Treasury Management Report This will update Members on the progress of the strategy, including loan charges, prudential indicators, and any proposed change to the strategy or whether any policies require revision. - 4.4.4 A Quarter 3 Treasury Report This provides details of the actual prudential and treasury indicators for the third quarter of 2024-25. - 4.4.5 An Annual Treasury Report This provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+4.4.2 A Quarter 1 Treasury Report - This provides details of the actual prudential and treasury indicators for the first quarter of 2025-26.

+This report is presented to the Audit and Governance Panel for scrutiny.

+4.4.3 A Mid-Year Treasury Management Report - This will update Members on the progress of the strategy, including loan charges, prudential indicators, and any proposed change to the strategy or whether any policies require revision.

+This report is presented to the Audit and Governance Panel for scrutiny and then to full Council for approval.

+4.4.4 A Quarter 3 Treasury Report - This provides details of the actual prudential and treasury indicators for the third quarter of 2025-26.

+This report is presented to the Audit and Governance Panel for scrutiny.

+4.4.5 An Annual Treasury Report - This provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.

-Above 4 reports are presented to the Audit and Governance Panel for scrutiny and then to Cabinetl for approval.
+This report is presented to the Audit and Governance Panel for scrutiny and then to full Council for approval.

-5. Legal and Procurement Implications

-- 5.1 There are no legal implications arising from this report. - 5.2 There are no procurement implications arising from this report.
+- 5. Legal and Procurement Implications - 5.1 There are no legal implications arising from this report. - 5.2 There are no procurement implications arising from this report.